briansoon/HDLBits/README.md

 Problem sets: https://hdlbits.01xz.net/wiki/Problem_sets

 # Future updates
-Add testbenches to test with your favorite compiler (may require unique module names for each problem)
+- Add testbenches to test with your favorite compiler
+    - May require unique module names for each problem